jitoot/acme-billing-service/README.markdown

 ## Assumptions
 1. Plans do not have additional fees/taxes.
 2. Only the billing logic is implemented due to time constraints (no logic to add/remove subscription data).
-The subscription information is mocked via a JSON file.
+The subscription information is mocked via a JSON file located at `data` folder.
+Feel free to modify the JSON file to simulate different scenarios.

 ## Code structure
 The core application is written as a console command using Symfony/Console package, and is located in src/Commands/BillingApplicationCommand.